Zulko/pianoputer/README.rst

 This repository contains a minimal code to play on your computer keyboard like if it was a piano, an instrument that I call the Pianoputer (yeah I am not very good at names).

-To play you first need to install Python, and the Python libraries Numpy and Pygame.
+To play you first need to install Python, and the Python libraries Numpy, Scipy and Pygame.
+Agreed, the dependencies are a little heavy.

 Then you just unzip everything in a folder and run this line: